devfans/devfans.github.io/_posts/2019-05-24-bitcoin-mining-with-stratum-miners.md

 + Loop ends for this block, and the next loop will start with this valid block as the previous one to make the template of the next block.

-So this is idea behind the mining on blockchain.
-Didn't cover the detailed fields in the process for this short post, but hope it helps you to understand what it is.
+So this is the idea behind the mining on blockchain.
+Didn't cover the detailed fields in the process for this short post, but hope it helps you to understand what it is in the background.

 In addition, I am not a native English speaker, just trying to get used with writing posts in it.